|Business Rating:||4.0 / 5|

 Extra bonuses for United loyalists

 The United Business Card comes with a nice incentive for cardholders who add a personal United credit card to their wallet.
 You’ll earn an additional 5,000 bonus miles each year on your account anniversary if you also have both a United Business Card and a personal United card like the United Explorer Card or the United Club Infinite Card.
 If you book with United frequently enough to justify having a personal United card, this is a valuable benefit.

 Keep in mind, however, that both the United Explorer Card and the United Club Infinite Card carry annual fees that are unlikely to be offset long term by an annual 5,000-point bonus, which is worth around $75 (the Explorer card carries a $95 annual fee that’s waived in the first year and the Club Infinite Card carries a $525 annual fee).

 You can also get a $100 travel credit each year you make seven United flight travel-related purchases of $100 or more.
 Flight travel-related purchases include seat upgrades, Economy Plus, inflight food, beverages and Wi-Fi and baggage service charges and other United fees.
 This credit can be used to cover airfare, among other United purchases.

 Solid rewards rate on everyday purchases

 The United Business Card is one of only a few airline cards that offer bonuses on spending outside of purchases made directly with the airline.
-You’ll earn 2 miles per dollar in a wide variety of spending categories, including United purchases, local transit and commuting (such as train tickets, taxi cabs, mass transit, tolls and ride share services), gas stations, restaurants and office supply stores.
+You’ll earn 2 miles per dollar in a wide variety of spending categories, including United purchases, local transit and commuting (such as train tickets, taxi cabs, mass transit, tolls and ride share services), gas stations, dining and office supply stores.
 You’ll also earn 1 mile per dollar on all other purchases.

 These bonus categories are impressive for their variety and practicality, allowing you to earn bonus miles on a chunk of your business spending.
 Plus, there’s no additional cost for employee cards, so employees can easily add to your earnings via travel spending, business lunches and more.